UW-Madison-DSI/carbonGPT/README.md

 Prompt
 ```
 Extract research paper information.
-Get all topsoil (< 20 cm deep) organic carbon (TOC) measures in weights (e.g., g/kg, mg/g, mg/ha...) from the paper.
-Also, extract changes in TOC over time or due to long-term treatments if they are available.
+Get all topsoil (< 20 cm deep) organic carbon (TOC) measurements in the units of mass fractions/concentrations (e.g., g/kg, mg/g, mg/ha...) from the paper.
+Also, extract changes in TOC over time due to land cover and land use change or long-term treatments if they are available.
 ```

 Input: [Villa 2024](<data/pdfs/Villa et al., 2024.pdf>)